 Can the underwriter tell the company’s story in such a way as to get a strong valuation and market reception?

-- What are the key points that the underwriter would want to highlight in the lead paragraph of the prospectus summary to best position the company for its IPO?
+- What are the key points that the underwriter would want to highlight in the lead paragraph of the prospectus summary and in the “box” generally to best position the company for its IPO?
+What is the elevator pitch and the top selling points?
+How would the bank position the company’s equity story?

-- What are the key concerns that the underwriter believes the company will need to “market through” on the roadshow and how would the underwriter guide that response?
+- What are the key concerns, risks and challenges that the underwriter believes the company will need to “market through” on the roadshow and how would the underwriter guide that response?

-- A successful story requires views on deal size, use of proceeds, valuation metrics and post-money valuation – how would the underwriter advise on these tactical questions?
+- What are the banks views on deal size, potential upsizing, use of proceeds, valuation metrics and post-money valuation?

 3. Reputation and experience

-- The number of IPOs in the industry sector within the past three years and information about the “success” of those deals.
-(This information could include the underwriter’s initial valuation approach; initial filing range, final offer price and the change from the middle of the filing price range; information about the extent of over-subscription such as how many times over-subscribed the deal was; participation by existing stockholders as either buyers or sellers, utilization of overallotment option, any deviation or waiver from a 180-day lockup; and the market price after 1, 2, 7 and 30 days and the percentage delta to the offer price.)
+- The bank’s recent, relevant experience in executing comparable IPOs in the industry and its role in those IPOs.
+The number of IPOs in the sector within the past three years in which the bank participated and information about the “success” of those deals.
+This information could include the underwriter’s initial valuation approach; initial pricing range, final offer price and the change from the middle of the filing price range; information about the extent of over-subscription ; participation by existing stockholders as either buyers or sellers, utilization of overallotment option, any deviation or waiver from a 180-day lockup; and the market price after 1, 2, 7 and 30 days and the percentage delta to the offer price.

 - The number of follow-on offerings done for companies whose IPO the underwriter has underwritten, and number of months after IPO before first follow-on?